 Sarah and Matt thought the kids would bail out on some of the activities but the kids did all of them including a family photo.
 A professional portrait by a studio photographer was taken and Sarah has said “It is the only one I have.
 No one would sit still before.”

 - All 8 of the families ate dinner together as a group.
 Support was always felt and not always talked about.
 They also had a private dinner at the aquarium after hours.

 - Each individual family ate breakfast and lunch on their own providing quality time.

 - The Davies family traveled by boat to a private island and gathered shells.
 Which are on display in their home.

 Little Pink Houses of Hope provides action packed memories for families who’s time together may be cut short because of illness.
 Quality time is given to these families by your support.
 This is an example of how someone far can help someone near.

 Of the 8 families that went to Emerald Isle in 2015, sadly, 5 of the mothers with breast cancer have since passed.

 — Sincerely, George-ann Greth

-Join us at STEAM Junction on Friday, August 16 (Hearts) and Saturday, August 17 (Sea Shells) for a glass blowing workshop with George-ann.
-Friday will be make your own glass heart and Saturday will be make your own glass seashell, in honor of Sarah.
+George-ann will guide you through making a Heart and/or a Sea Shell during a glass blowing workshop at Steam Junction Makerspace in Burlington.
+Friday will be make Hearts and Saturday will be Sea Shells, in honor of Sarah.
 A portion of the proceeds will be donated to Team Pauline, by our friend Pauline Rose Indaleco, with Little Pink Houses of Hope.
-Reserve your spot for Hearts on Friday or Sea Shells on Saturday.